NASA-PDS/naif-pds4-bundler/docs/source/02_installation_and_setup.rst

 An ORBNUM file provides a table of records ordered by an increasing orbit numbering scheme.
 The orbit number changes at every given orbit event (periapsis, apoapsis, etc.) and the information contained for each record includes a number of fields.
-Some of these fileds are expressed in a given reference frame that makes use of a set of kernels (generally a PCK).
+Some of these fields are expressed in a given reference frame that makes use of a set of kernels (generally a PCK).
 More information on ORBNUM files is provided in TODO.
 Here's an example of the Orbit number file section of the configuration file for MAVEN: ::